biosemantics/charaparser-web/README.md

 * /definition: *add a defintion property to the class in the named ontology*
   * HTTP POST http://{host}/definition
   * Request body:If user value is empty, a shared ontology will be used.
 Otherwise, a user-specific version of the ontology will be used (See /createUserOntology).
+Fields "decisionExperts" and "decisionDate" are for Conflict Resolver user only.
 All other fields are required of a non-empty value.
     ```json
     {
      	"user":"",